 Some cases may need more than one flag, for example, cases that also involve domestic violence, rape, or racist, religious or disability elements.
 Accurate flagging of cases is important: it means that CPS can monitor how these cases are handled and can report back to communities on our performance in tackling these types of hate crime.

 It is important that the relevant fields on Compass CMS are completed where flagged hate crimes qualify for an enhanced sentence.
 This enables monitoring of whether or not the prosecutor drew the court's attention to the sentencing provisions, and whether or not the court applied an enhanced sentence.

 Prosecutors must adopt a proactive approach to seeking further information from the police to help them to decide if a case can be prosecuted as a homophobic, biphobic or transphobic hate crime and that there is sufficient evidence that should be presented to the court at sentence.

-In cases where s146 may apply, since this provision does not create an offence it is not necessary to consider the aggravating factor when assessing the evidential stage of the Full Code Test.
+In cases where s.66 SA 2020 may apply, since this provision does not create an offence it is not necessary to consider the aggravating factor when assessing the evidential stage of the Full Code Test.

 In every case that has been flagged as a homophobic or transphobic hate crime case, the reviewing prosecutor should fully address:

-- how s146 of the Criminal Justice Act 2003 does or does not apply to the circumstances of the case and give reasons for their decision;
+- how s.66 of the Sentencing Act 2020 (which applies to all convictions on or after 1st December 2020) does or does not apply to the circumstances of the case and give reasons for their decision;

-- if s146 does not apply, whether there is evidence of the offender targeting an at risk victim because of their sexual orientation or transgender identity (or presumed sexual orientation or presumed transgender identity), or causing greater harm to the person because of this;
+- if s.66 SA 2020 does not apply, whether there is evidence of the offender targeting an at risk victim because of their sexual orientation or being transgender (or presumed sexual orientation or presumed being transgender), or causing greater harm to the person because of this;

 - what, if any, special measures are appropriate - to be discussed with witness.
 See the legal guidance on Special Measures.